Analysis

 The short story “The Lottery” by Shirley Jackson follows a traditional plot structure, while including narrative elements like backstory and foreshadowing.

 The characters in the story are the villagers who gather in the village square to participate in the lottery, creating a collective character.
 A few specific characters stand out in the story, such as Tessie Hutchinson, Mr Summers, and Old Man Warner.
-Other characters are mentioned by name, but they are mostly symbolic of the community.

-In terms of language, the story is told through a mix of narration and dialogue and makes heavy use of symbolism - especially through its depictions of the lottery and the various items and rituals associated with it.
+In terms of language, the story is told through a mix of narration and dialogue and makes heavy use of symbolism - especially through its descriptions of the lottery and the various items and rituals associated with it.

 You can read the full analysis in the following pages.